rezahh107/SmartAlloc/docs/GA_ENFORCER.md

 * `artifacts/i18n/*.json`

-Each file is decoded and basic fields are verified (e.g. `totals.pct` in coverage, `entries` in a dist manifest).
+Each file is decoded and basic fields are verified (e.g. `totals.pct` in coverage, `entries[*].path/sha256/size` in a dist manifest).
 Results are written to `artifacts/schema/schema-validate.json`:

 ```json
 { "warnings": 0, "items": [ { "path": "...", "issue": "Missing field", "field": "totals.pct" } ] }
 ```

-This validator is advisory; warnings do not fail the build unless GA Enforcer is run in enforce mode with a `schema_warnings` threshold.
+This validator is advisory; it never exits non‑zero.
+GA Enforcer consumes the warnings and may enforce thresholds when run with `--enforce`.

 ## Quick start